 Share vs transfer — which should I use?

 Sharing keeps you in control.
 Transfer changes ownership.
+Keep saves your own copy.
 The flagship article.

 One sentence: sharing gives someone permission to watch your video; transferring gives them the video.
 Once you've internalised that, the decision becomes obvious — but the consequences differ enough that it's worth a careful read.